Golden-Ogbeka/Find-It/README.md

 # Find It

-A search engine for locating places.
+A search engine tool for locating places.

 ## Major Tools Used